MyCryptoHQ/knowledge-base-content/troubleshooting/hardware-wallets/ledger/ledger-hardware-wallet-missing-characters-from-address.md

 ---
-title: >-
-  Ledger: Not All Characters of Address are Showing When I Click 'Display Address'
-description: >-
-  Not all characters of address are showing when I click 'Display Address' on Ledger
+title: Not all characters of address are showing when I click 'Display Address'
+description: TODO
 priority: 17
 date_published: '2017-06-20'
 date_modified: '2018-11-29'
 ---

 This is fixed when updating the ETH application from Ledger Manager.
 You can learn how to do this by following  [this guide](https://support.ledgerwallet.com/hc/en-us/articles/360002731113).